Snuffules/terraform-gke-serverless-image-analysis/README.md

 ## Overview
 This repository contains Terraform configuration for deploying a MongoDB instance on Google Kubernetes Engine (GKE) with a Google Cloud Function for image analysis.
 The setup includes a VPC Access Connector for secure communication.
 Google Vision is the prefered choise for image analysis because of its cloud native nature and it is a simple, yet powerful tool to use.

+### Authentication and Access
+Use `gcloud auth application-default login` for authentication.
+Adjust service accounts for compute and app as needed.

+### MongoDB Secret Configuration
+Change MongoDB credentials in `modules/mongodb/mongodb_secret.tf`.
+The Kubernetes Secret is encoded by default.

 ## StatefulSet as the deployment option was chosen.
 Why not just Deployment or ReplicaSet?
 ### Reasons:
 - When you use a StatefulSet, you don’t need a ReplicaSet.